namanhd/hailstone/README.md

 #### SIMD math
 Effects processing is basically specialized for stereo pairs of `Double`s, which allows for some further hand-rolled optimizations.

 Specifically, I've defined specialized unboxed SIMD representations of the stereo pair type.
 (This really has less to do with speeding up arithmetic and more to do with reducing boxing as much as possible, since the GC is the enemy of real-time audio here.)
-The code for this is in `Sound.Hailstone.Types.LR`; this has only very recently been feasible with the native code generator starting from GHC 9.12.x.
+The code for this is in `Sound.Hailstone.Synth.LR`; this has only very recently been feasible with the native code generator starting from GHC 9.12.x.

 ### Offline/other backends